gksr15/ML-Based-Survival-Analysis-of-mRNA-Gene-Expression-and-Clinical-Outcomes-in-Breast-Cancer/README.md

 ## Project Overview

 This project investigates the relationship between mRNA gene expression data and clinical outcomes in breast cancer using machine learning techniques.
-The primary aim is to analyze how alterations in mRNA expression levels contribute to the classification of breast cancer subtypes based on PAM50 and Claudin-Low classifications, and identify key molecular markers characterizing these subtypes.
+The primary aim is to analyze how alterations in mRNA expression levels contribute to the classification of patient vital status and identify their survival rate.

 ## Problem Statement

 ### Classification of Breast Cancer Subtypes
-- **Objective**: To determine how changes in the standardized values (z-scores) of mRNA expression levels contribute to the classification of breast cancer subtypes based on PAM50 and Claudin-Low classifications.
-Identify key molecular markers characterizing these subtypes.
+- **Objective**: To determine how changes in the standardized values (z-scores) of mRNA expression levels contribute to the classification of patient status.
+Identify the survival rate of such patients as well.
 - **Dataset**: METABRIC dataset from Kaggle containing clinical, pathological, and genetic mutation data of breast cancer patients.

 ## Project Structure